rtshkmr/robotics/README.md

 #### MapsSDK
 - Register for an account to be eligible for downloading the assets, there are no costs incurred.
-- Follow this [guide](https://docs.mapbox.com/unity/maps/overview/) to show you the steps for installation and a few tutorials on how to utilize the sdk.
+- Follow this [guide](https://docs.mapbox.com/unity/maps/overview/) to show you the steps for installation.
+- A few tutorials on utilizing the sdk can be found [here](https://docs.mapbox.com/help/tutorials/create-a-map-in-unity/).

 #### EasyRoads3D
 EasyRoads3D is a plugin that provides an easy way to create roads in unity.